 Fax: +852 2295 3106

-Banks and Insurance Companies
+Banks and insurance companies

 Hong Kong (population approximately 7 million) has one of the highest concentrations of banking institutions in the world.
 69 of the world's 100 largest banks have an operation in Hong Kong.
 At the end of December 2006, there were 138 licensed banks, 31 restricted licence banks, and 33 deposit-taking companies in business.
-These 202 authorized institutions operate a comprehensive network of 1,313 local branches.
-Of these 202 authorized institutions, 181 are beneficially owned by interests from 30 countries.
+These 202 authorised institutions operate a comprehensive network of 1,313 local branches.
+Of these 202 authorised institutions, 181 are beneficially owned by interests from 30 countries.
 In addition, there are 84 local representative offices of overseas banks in Hong Kong.

 The Hong Kong Monetary Authority is the bank regulator.
 HKMA prescribes certain financial information to be reported periodically to HKMA as well as certain accounting and reporting requirements for the general-purpose financial statements of banks.
 As noted earlier, Appendix 15 of the SEHK Listing Rules also sets out bank reporting requirements.
 HKMA contact details: